viadeo/kasper-framework/doc/source/manual/Develop with Kasper/Queries.rst

         }
     }

-The interface **QueryCollectionResult** can be used to return a list of some other unit results.
+The interface **QueryCollectionPayload** can be used to return a list of some other unit result payloads.

-The abstract class **AbstractQueryCollectionResult** is provided as a default implementation of the list methods required by the **QueryCollectionResult** interface.
+The abstract class **AbstractQueryCollectionPayload** is provided as a default implementation of the list methods required by the **QueryCollectionPayload** interface.

 **usage**

 .. code-block:: java
     :linenos:

-    @XKasperQueryResult( description = "A List of things" ) public class ThingsListQueryResult extends AbstractQueryCollectionResult<ThingsQueryResult> {
+    @XKasperQueryPayload( description = "A List of things" ) public class ThingsListQueryPayload extends AbstractQueryCollectionPayload<ThingsQueryPayload> {
         // Nothing more needs to be declared
     }

-Some interfaces are available as a standard way to add some features to the query result :
+Some interfaces are available as a standard way to add some features to the query result payloads :

-- **OrderedQueryResult** can be implemented when the result can be ordered
+- **OrderedQueryPayload** can be implemented when the result payload can be ordered
-- **PaginatedQueryResult** can be implemented when the result can be paginated
+- **PaginatedQueryPayload** can be implemented when the result payload can be paginated

 Query services
 --------------

-A Kasper query service is I/O component using a **Query** as input and responsible to return a **QueryResult**.
+A Kasper query service is I/O component using a **Query** as input and responsible to return a **QueryPayload**.

 **A Query service is part of the QUERY architectural area**.

-It has to implement the **QueryService<Query, QueryResult>** interface and specify its owning domain with the **@XKasperQueryService** annotation and ends with the '**QueryService**' suffix (recommended).
+It has to implement the **QueryService<Query, QueryPayload>** interface and specify its owning domain with the **@XKasperQueryService** annotation and ends with the '**QueryService**' suffix (recommended).

 **usage**